CARE-SM/beaconAPI4CARESM/README.md

 ## Installation

-This whole implementation is Dockerized at Docker hub, check our public image [here](https://hub.docker.com/repository/docker/pabloalarconm/beacon-api4care-sm/).
-Feel free to implement our docker image next to your TripleStore with CARE-SM patient data.
+This whole implementation is Dockerized at Docker hub, check our public Docker image [here](https://hub.docker.com/repository/docker/pabloalarconm/beacon-api4care-sm/).

-This beacon API consumes environmental variables for all required parameters related to triplestore credentials (endpoint/username/password) and all available filters to query.
+This beacon API consumes environmental variables for all required parameters related to:
+ * Triplestore  (endpoint/username/password)
+ * Available filters to query
+ * Server

-You can run the docker image in a `docker-compose` file that contains your environmental variables with your credentials, like this:
+You can run the docker image in a `docker-compose` file that contains your environmental variables:

 ``` yaml
 version: '3'